 Entries by Heather Stone

-by Heather Stone Mid- August to Mid- September is the prime time to start planning and planting your fall vegetable garden.
+Know Which Crops to Plant and When by Heather Stone Mid- August to Mid- September is the prime time to start planning and planting your fall vegetable garden and your cool season vegetables.
 Even though it’s still hot outside, the nights are getting cooler and the days shorter.
-Now is the time to get those quick-growing, cool-season vegetables in the ground.
-For bountiful late-season harvests here are […]
+Now is the time to get those […]

-We are deep into August.
+Gardening Tips We are deep into August.
 Here are a few tips and reminders about where should we be focusing our time and efforts in the garden this month to make the most impact.
 For many, August in the garden is an explosion of flowers, fruit and vegetables.
 Keep on top of harvesting!
-A daily inspection of […]
+A daily […]

-by Heather Stone One of my favorite plants began blooming this week, Lacy phacelia, Phacelia tanacetifolia.
+Wildflower Seeds by Heather Stone One of my favorite plants began blooming this week, Lacy phacelia, Phacelia tanacetifolia, so I wanted to take a moment to tell you all about Lacy Phacelia.
 It has many common names including lacy scorpionweed, tansy leaf phacelia, blue tansy, purple tansy and my favorite, bee’s friend.
-Clusters of light blue-violet flowers that unfurl in a fiddlehead shape sit atop attractive fern-like foliage.
-Reaching heights of […]
+Clusters of light […]

-By Heather Stone Cage or trellis any vining vegetables such as cucumbers, beans and tomatoes.
-By training these vegetables to grow up you are saving precious garden space and keeping the fruit off of the ground and away from critters.
-Click here for trellis ideas!
-Continue watering your vegetable and perennial beds.
-Try to […]
+Gardening Tips By Heather Stone Here are some June garden chores to keep your veggies and flowers going strong.
+Cage or trellis any vining vegetables such as cucumbers, beans and tomatoes.
+By training these vegetables to grow up you are saving precious garden space and keeping the fruit off of the ground and away from […]

-by Heather Stone Once the warm weather hits it’s time to start thinking about planting cucumbers.
-Nothing beats a fresh cucumber straight from the vine.
+Tips for Successfully Growing Cucumbers by Heather Stone Once the warm weather hits it’s time to start thinking about planting cucumbers.
+Nothing beats a fresh cucumber straight from the vine!
 Cucumbers are fairly easy to grow and are an excellent choice for the new gardener.
-How to Grow Cucumbers are very frost tender so don’t plant seed or transplant […]
+Cucumber growing guide: Cucumbers are very frost tender so […]

-by Heather Stone Peas are one of the first crops we can plant in the spring.
+Tips for Successfully Growing Peas by Heather Stone Plant Green Peas for one of the first crops in the spring.
 As soon as you can stick your finger into the soil you can plant peas.
-Whether you plant shelling, snap or snow peas this early crop loves the cool weather of spring, producing tender pods that are hard to […]
+Whether you plant shelling, snap or snow peas this early crop loves the cool weather of spring, producing tender pods […]

-by Heather Stone Are you are itching to get your hands in the dirt, but outside the ground is covered in snow?
+At Home Gardening Tips by Heather Stone Are you are itching to get your hands in the dirt, but outside the ground is covered in snow?
 Well, a windowsill herb garden might be just the thing to get you through until spring finally arrives.
 Every kitchen and every cook deserves fresh herbs.
-They will help liven up not only […]
+They will help […]

-by Heather Stone When you hear the word pumpkin what comes to mind first?
+Year of the Pumpkin by Heather Stone When you hear the word pumpkin what comes to mind first?
 Is it autumn, Halloween, jack-o-lanterns, pumpkin pie or pumpkin spice latte perhaps.
 There are so many things to love about pumpkins.
 They are fun to grow and fun to eat.
-This year the National Garden Bureau named 2019 The Year of […]
+This year the National Garden Bureau named […]

 ABOUT BBB SEED